 The state-of-the-art Cary Grossman Physical Therapy Center offers advanced programs for joint replacement rehabilitation, stroke recovery, and physical, occupational and speech therapy.

-With programs and services that are fully integrated with Peconic Bay Medical Center's Kanas Center for Advanced Surgery and the Peconic Bay Skilled Nursing and Rehabilitation Center, to which it is adjacent, the Center helps provide a unique continuum of care that is without equal in the Tri-State area.
+With programs and services that are fully integrated with Peconic Bay Medical Center's Kanas Center for Advanced Surgery, the Center helps provide a unique continuum of care that is without equal in the Tri-State area.

 The Center offers a wide range of services including balance evaluation and rehab, adaptive equipment, wheel-chair and assistive technology consultation, and other special modalities.